scottlamb/retina/README.md

 $ cargo run --package webrtc-proxy -- --help
 ```

+## Example ffmpeg decode tool

+This decodes video from an RTSP source into raw video frames in [PPM format](https://en.wikipedia.org/wiki/Netpbm)
+using the `ffmpeg-next` crate.

 ## Acknowledgements

 This builds on the whole Rust ecosystem.
 A couple folks have been especially